Surfing-Chef/udemy-vue2/README.md

 ```

 **Creating a Component**
-- a template can only contain one root element:
+A template can only contain one root element.
 ```html
 // wrong - no root container
 <template>